rithiklenin/Feedback_TextSearch/README.md

 # House Price Prediction
-Used different regression models to find out which can help predict the best
+Simple program using different regression models to find out which model predicts best.
+The project was done on kaggle using their dataset and their GPU to train and was converted to python files after completion.

+## Running the program
+### Install dependencies
+pip install -r requirements.txt

+### Run main function
+python main.py